Greenwich Theatre: Final years

 After Sefton Parry's death in 1887, the ownership of his theatres was transferred to the Sefton Parry Trust.
 William Morton eventually purchased the Greenwich Theatre outright, then, in April 1900, sold it to Arthur Carlton, who named it the Carlton Theatre.
 It remained so until about 1909.
 During the final twelve months, the entertainment had become mainly of the music hall type.
 The building was auctioned in 1909.
-By now the cinema revolution had taken full hold, and by 1914 it had become the Cinema de Luxe, managed by H Morris of Cinema Palaces Ltd.
+By now the cinema revolution had taken full hold, and by 1914 it had become the Cinema de Luxe managed by H. Morris of Cinema Palaces Ltd.

-The building was demolished in 1937 to make way for a new Town Hall, now a listed building and under new ownership and renamed Meridian House.
+The building was demolished in 1937 to make way for a new town hall, now a listed building and under new ownership and renamed Meridian House.

-Crooms Hill site, 1855–present time
+Crooms Hill site, 1855–present

 Rose and Crown 1855

 The site of the current Greenwich Theatre was originally a music hall created in 1855 as modest appendages to, or rooms within, the neighbouring Rose and Crown public house.
 It was licensed to John Green and known as the Rose and Crown Music Hall.

 Crowder's Music Hall

 In 1871 it was reconstructed by Charles Spencer Crowder and renamed Crowder's Music Hall with a separate entrance on Nevada Street.
-According to reports of the time, it was a splendid building boasting a new stage, equal to many of the West End theatres, and a new lavatory!
+According to reports of the time, it was a splendid building boasting a new stage, equal to many of the West End theatres, and a new lavatory.
 The architect was W. R. Hough.

 It briefly rejoiced in the name "Crowder's Music Hall and Temple of Varieties" but in 1879 was renamed by the new owner, Alfred Ambrose Hurley, as the Royal Borough Theatre of Varieties.